Facts About Albino Ferrets

 By Jazmin Murphy

 Ferrets are a remarkably diverse species.
-One of the key traits that distinguish these ferrets from one another is the undercoat color, which is entirely white for one variant.
+One of the key traits that distinguish weasels from one another is the undercoat color, which is entirely white for one variant.
 These are known as “albino ferrets,” wonder in the animal kingdom due to ferrets’ unique genetic mutation.
 Read on to learn more about these striking animals and if you’re looking to consider having pet ferrets soon!

 What is an Albino Ferret?